 The prestigious legal ranking publication Chambers and Partners recommended Zofia Frydrychowicz in 2015 in the “Other Noted Practitioners” category for debt capital markets.

-Another prestigious legal ranking publication The Legal 500 has recommended Zofia for banking and finance since 2014, and she was recognised in the 2013 edition of IFLR 1000 for banking and debt capital markets, and in the 2016 edition she was singled out as one of the few “Rising Stars” in banking and finance.
+Another prestigious legal ranking publication The Legal 500 has recommended Zofia for banking and finance since 2014.
+Since 2013, she has been recommended by another legal ranking, IFLR1000, for banking and debt capital markets, and in the 2018 edition she was singled out as one of a select few “Highly Regarded” lawyers in banking and finance, debt capital markets and real estate finance.
 Another international legal ranking, Best Lawyers, has recommended Zofia Frydrychowicz since 2014 as one of the leading lawyers in Poland for banking and finance.

 Zofia is fluent in English.